alanKhosro/eGo/README.md

+*BTW: This booklet is in progress.
+If you would like to participate email me alan.khosro at gmail.*

 # iGo: Golang for idiots
 Go is simple by "design".
 You may say Go is an orthodox religion in programming